nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-technical-overview.md

 A background process checks when the event occurs and then starts the retention period (event-based retention).

 Another background process checks the document expiration to change the status and make the record deletable.
+This process is run once a day (there may be a short delay for the record to become deletable).

 {{!--     ### nx_asset ###